List of instrument concepts proposed for further study in the instrument white papers.

 To support the exploration of future instrument ideas an extensive investigation of the ability of the observatory to support polarimetric observing modes was carried out.
 The science limitiations and abilities were explored and it was determined that there are many potential science programs that could be carried out if suitable polarimetric instrumentation is developed even though the fundamental polarimetric precision with TMT is affected by the three mirror design.

-Following the Future Instrument Development process, the first set of community explorations were formally started in September, 2017 with a call for TMT Instrumentation White Papers (deadline for submission was March 21, 2018).
+In accordance with the Future Instrument Development process, the first set of community explorations were formally started in September, 2017 with a call for TMT Instrumentation White Papers (deadline for submission was March 21, 2018).
 In addition, the 2017 TMT Science Forum, held in Mysore, India, was dedicated to forming the teams to kick off the concept studies for the next generation of TMT instruments.
 Some of these teams have existed and been active over the previous few years and their specific instrument concepts were explored at the 2017 TMT Science Forum:

 An outcome of the 2017 Forum was to respond to the call for White Papers on TMT next generation instrumentation, which will lead to launching feasibilities studies (subject to availability of funding) for all concepts ranked as top-priority by the TMT Science Advisory Committee.
 The list on the left includes a mix of well established instrument concepts as well as several more novel but exciting concepts.